readthedocs/readthedocs.org/docs/dev/design/telemetry.rst

 APT packages
 ~~~~~~~~~~~~

-This isn't implemented yet, but when it is,
-we can get the list from the config file,
+We can get the list from the config file,
 or we can list the packages installed with ``dpkg --get-selections``.
 That command would list all pre-installed packages as well, so we may be getting some noise.